mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

     3) contracts/protocols/SWT.sol (Surplus Water Trade Protocol)
     4) contracts/operations/observations.sol (Water level and other operational observations)

+2) User experience can be improved by integrating with Metamask wallet rather than login screen

 Steps to run the project:-
 -----------------------------------------------------